 Clothespin Nativity

 Clothespin People were actually created as a craft for a group of preschoolers back in 2002.
 I was running an outreach for preschoolers at our church, and wanted a nativity craft that would be nice enough that the parents would keep it for the next year.
 I still use my original Mary and Joseph in my Sunday school class.
 Their hair is a bit messed up and they are obviously old, but they still work!
 A few years later I made the first Clothespin Nativity kits to give out to the young families at church as an advent activity to do at home with their children.
-The nativity collection has since expanded to also include simple stables and wise men.

 Easter Story